stepheneb/a2d-versions/readme.md

 ```$ npx babel es6 --watch -d src```

+The content/cpode in `src/content.js` is generated automaticaly by processing the file
+`es6/content.js`.
+The content in the file `es6/content.js` is written using ES6 template
+literals and is much eaasier to edit.

 Start a simple Ruby web server on port 9090.

 ```$ ruby -run -e httpd . -p 9090```